 Student & Trainee Funding

 The majority of Penn medical students who pursue global health experiences receive their funding through CGH.
-CGH travel stipends are intended to encourage as many students as possible to gain exposure to international health care systems and research environments, as well as health care challenges where resources are limited.
+CGH travel stipends are intended to encourage as many students as possible to gain exposure to international health care systems and research environments, but stipends are not meant to cover all travel expenses.
+Students should expect out-of-pocket costs and should plan for their trip accordingly.

-Our intention is to cover most of a student's roundtrip airfare and to provide a small amount of funding to be used for travel-related medications/vaccines and/or living expenses.
-If approved for a CGH stipend (after completing required registration AT LEAST 6 weeks prior to departure date), you can expect the level of support indicated in the table below.
+After completing the required CGH registration AT LEAST 6 weeks prior to departure date and receiving written approval, you can expect the level of support indicated in the table below.
 If your destination is not listed, CGH will determine the appropriate funding level.

 |Destination||Airfare STIPEND ($)||POST-TRAVEL STIPEND ($)||Total Funding Possible ($)|